mmedoo/nodejs-url-shortener/README.md

 ### Steps

-1. Clone the project
+1. Open the terminal and clone the repository:
 ```bash
   git clone https://github.com/mmedoo/url-shortener.git
 ```

-2. Go to the project directory
+2. Go to the app directory
 ```bash
   cd url-shortener
 ```